 If you love bacon—um, duh—then it doesn’t get more perfect than this recipe from Austin, TX-based chef Lee Krassner.
-Krassner is the founder of the capital city’s popular Dock & Roll Diner, which has been dishing out lobster rolls and other delicious fare from a 1957 Flying Cloud Airstream since 2011.
+Krassner was the founder of the capital city’s Dock & Roll Diner, which has been dishing out lobster rolls and other delicious fare from a 1957 Flying Cloud Airstream since 2011.
 Swap out whole-wheat rolls for white, low-fat ranch for full fat, and Romaine for spinach (or any other dark leafy green), and voila!
 A bacon roll made healthy—who would’ve thought?

 - About 1 lb of thick cut applewood smoke bacon